econnet/econ/econ-1.0.rst

 .. _`d2`:

-:d2: priceless
+:d2: invaluable

 The actual value of product-related work is only determined by the success of the product on the market.
 To stop inequality from growing, it is essential

-- *not to give a price to product-related work using an outside currency*
+- *not to value product-related work using an outside currency*

-The outside price of work is decoupled from the actual value of work and cannot be a reference.
+A separate labor market, decoupled from the produced value, cannot be a reference.

 *Work* does not only refer to technical development of the product, but to all aspects to make a finished product successful on the market.